General Contact Information

 - September (finishing in Summer semester of the same year)

 'Graduation' or 'Conferral of Degree' are synonymous.
 They refer to the date that the degree is awarded.
-'Commencement' is the ceremony which is held once a year in early June.
+'Commencement' is the ceremony which is held once a year in early May or June.
 Attendance at commencement is not a guarantee of degree conferral.
 For information about Commencement, please check with the Office of Student Life (Newman Vertical Campus, Room 2-210) or visit Commencement @ Baruch.

 Graduation Application Opening Dates and Deadlines: